Generic Name: methadone hydrochloride

 In case of overdose, priorities are the re-establishment of a patent and protected airway and institution of assisted or controlled ventilation if needed.
 Employ other supportive measures (including oxygen, vasopressors) in the management of circulatory shock and pulmonary edema as indicated.
 Cardiac arrest or arrhythmias will require advanced life support techniques.

-Because the duration of reversal would be expected to be less than the duration of action of methadone in Methadose, carefully monitor the patient until spontaneous respiration is reliably re-established.
+Because the duration of reversal would be expected to be less than the duration of action of methadone, carefully monitor the patient until spontaneous respiration is reliably re-established.
 If the response to opioid antagonists is suboptimal or not sustained, additional antagonist should be given as directed in the product’s prescribing information.

 In an individual physically dependent on opioids, administration of an opioid receptor antagonist may precipitate an acute withdrawal.
 The severity of the withdrawal produced will depend on the degree of physical dependence and the dose of the antagonist administered.
 If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.

-Methadose™ Oral Tablets (methadone hydrochloride tablets USP) each contain 5 or 10 mg of methadone hydrochloride, USP and the following inactive ingredients: dibasic calcium phosphate, microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide, pregelatinized starch, and stearic acid.
+Each Methadose™ Dispersible Tablets contains 40 mg of methadone hydrochloride, USP and the following inactive ingredients: dibasic calcium phosphate, microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide, pregelatinized starch, stearic acid.

 Methadose - Clinical Pharmacology